robinmordasiewicz/f5-cnf-lab/module2/task1.rst

       $ kubectl get pods

-Now kubectl will now return details of the my-cnf namespace without needing to explicitly specify the namespace in the kubectl command.

-TIP: it is important to ensure you are always working in the correct namespace.

 To monitor the Kubernetes cluster, we will use the k9s tool.
 Open a new SSH window to the Mgmt Jumphost and launch k9s k9s